Yankees rally, beat Bosox 6-5 in 12 for 9th straight win

 TRAINER’S ROOM

-Yankees: Manager Aaron Boone said the team will be careful with Judge and Stanton’s workload as they gear up for the postseason.
+Yankees: Boone said the team will be careful with Judge and Stanton’s workload as they gear up for the postseason.
 He said Stanton will likely have Saturday off after playing two straight games.
 Judge will probably rest in the series finale on Sunday.

 Red Sox: RF Alex Verdugo left the game in the third inning with left hamstring tightness after injuring himself while running the bases.